Frechmatz/java-sound-server/specification_v1_0_0.md

 ## GetFrames

 Sent by server to request audio data.
-Client is supposed to send back a `Frames` message providing audio data according to `<BufferSizeFrames>` returned by `<AckInit>`.
-Client can send back any number of frames via `Frames`, can pause audio output via `Stop` or can close the connection via `Close`.
+In general the client is supposed to send back a `Frames` message providing an amount of samples according to `<BufferSizeFrames>` as returned by `<AckInit>`.
+The client may send back a less number of frames, when for example an underlying data source has been exhausted.
+The client may also send back a `Stop` message to pause audio output or a `Close` message to close the connection.

 * `<MessageType>`: 4